 |Otterbein University||1 South Grove Street, Westerville, Ohio, 43081||2|

-Brown Mackie College in Akron offers an associate of applied science degree in veterinary technology, and has received provisional accreditation through the AVMA, although it is working toward receiving full accreditation.
-Students will learn a variety of lab procedures, as well as how to assist with anesthesia and surgery.
+Brown Mackie College in Akron offers an associate of applied science (A.A.S.) degree in veterinary technology, and is recommended by the OVMLB.
+Students learn a variety of lab procedures, as well as how to assist with anesthesia and surgery.
+The Brown Mackie College has a number of campuses for vet tech schools in Ohio cities, including Cincinnati, North Canton, and Findlay.

-To be able to renew their license, vet techs in Ohio need to have at least 10 hours of continuing education.
-At least six hours need to be related to veterinary medical science, while the other four hours can be non-scientific.
+After the initial licensure, vet techs in Ohio must renew their licenses by March 1st in odd-numbered years.
+Additionally, they must have at least ten hours of continuing education.
+At least six of these hours need to be related to veterinary medical science, while the other four hours can be non-scientific and self-taught (e.g., journals, videos, computer training, or office management).